bnovarini/sql-analyses/README.md

 Data-driven decision-making requires trusting how the analyses are performed.
 While there are many platforms that have pre-built calculations, like Stripe, Firebase, Amplitude, and many others:
 1. If you have relevant data that don't pass through that platform (e.g., multiple revenue streams, backend events you don't track via Firebase, etc), you won't be able to take them into account
 2. You depend on the black box on how they run their calculations.
 Maybe you want to do an analysis for a particular set of users.
-Maybe you want to filter based on specific criteria only you have access to via your database.
+Maybe you want to filter based on specific criteria accessible only via your database.
 You're stuck.

 I've decided to start sharing some SQL queries I've built that have helped me gain control of the process.